Ren294/Log-Analysis-Project/README.md

 # Technologies Used

-- **Operating System**: The project is deployed on `Ubuntu Server` for the backend processes, with some components like `Power BI` running on Windows.
+- **Operating System**: The project is deployed on `Ubuntu Server` for the backend processes, with a component like `Power BI` running on Windows.
 - **Programming Languages**: `Python` is the primary programming language used for developing the various components of the pipeline.
 - **Libraries and Frameworks**:
   - `Apache NiFi` for data ingestion.